derrynknife/SurPyval/paper.md

 Third, SurPyval allows a user to estimate parameters using several different parameter estimation methods, Maximum Likelihood Estimation, Method Of Moments, Method of Probability Plotting, Mean Square Error, and Minimum Product Spacing.
 This allows users to change the method they use to estimate the parameters of the distribution, this is useful depending on the needs of the analyst or if other methods do not work.
 For example, the three parameter Weibull has no solution for beta < 1, therefore another method is needed to estimate

 Fourth, *SurPyval* provides extensive Non-Parametric estimation methods for arbitrarily censored or truncated data.
 Using these methods parametric methods can have their probability plots created to allow analysts to judge fits.
 This is an extraordinarily powerful feature of *SurPyval* as it allows a user to call plot

-*SurPyval* aims to be pure Python to make installation and maintenance simple.

 The central format used in *SurPyval* is the 'xcnt' format.
 This format is the variable (x), the censoring flag (c), the counts (n), and the truncation values (t).
 Using this format any arbitrary combination on the input can be used.
 The variable/failure time/time of death, x, is the measured variable that is being measured against the event.